microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 enum class TwoPaneMode {
     TwoPane,
     HorizontalSingle,
-    VerticalSingle
+    VerticalSingle,
+    SinglePane
 }
 ```

-There are three pane modes available for TwoPaneLayout:
+There are four pane modes available for TwoPaneLayout:

-- `TwoPane` - default mode, always shows two panes regardless of the orientation
+- `TwoPane` - default mode, always shows two panes, regardless of the orientation
-- `HorizontalSingle` - shows one big pane when in the horizontal orientation (combines top/bottom panes)
+- `HorizontalSingle` - shows one big pane when the fold is horizontal (combines top/bottom panes)

     <img src="screenshots/single-horizontal.png" width=500 alt="HorizontalSingle pane mode on a dual-screen device">

-- `VerticalSingle` - shows one big pane when in the vertical orientation (combines left/right panes)
+- `VerticalSingle` - shows one big pane when the fold is vertical (combines left/right panes)

     <img src="screenshots/single-vertical.png" width=500 alt="VerticalSingle pane mode on a foldable device">

+- `SinglePane` - always shows one pane, regardless of the orientation

 ### Weight modifier